tes/kubernaut/README.md

 ## MVP Tasks
 ### Hello World
-Write a hello world application which respond with "Hello World" over an HTTP interface.
+- [X] Write a hello world application which respond with "Hello World" over an HTTP interface.
 For MVP don't worry about setting up a TES style electric project.
-Do the simplest thing, e.g. [http-server](https://www.npmjs.com/package/http-server) serving a static page
+Do the simplest thing.

-Additionally the application should include:

-* a Dockerfile
+- [X] Include a Dockerfile
-* Kubernetes manifest template
+- [X] Include a Kubernetes manifest template

-The Dockerfile should be very simple.
+- [X] The Dockerfile should be very simple.
 I suggest basing it on node:8-alpine, running npm install and launching node index.js

-The Kubernetes manifest template should use a placeholder for the containers image, but can hard code everything else.
+- [X] The Kubernetes manifest template should use a placeholder for the containers image, but can hard code everything else.
 Use a templating language which will work nicely with both yaml and json.

 ### Jenkins Job
-Create a Jenkins job to build the docker image and publish it to the TES docker repository
+- [X] Create a Jenkins job to build the docker image and publish it to the TES docker repository

 ### Release Tool
 We need to get release data (e.g. the manifest file, image name etc) from Jenkins to the Deployment Tool.
 Write a command line node module for POSTing the following information to the Deployment tool